 Flash of the Past

-Ironically, the working class was uninterested in purchasing high-end jewelry – except for rings.
+Ironically, the working class was uninterested in purchasing high-end 1920s jewelry – except for rings.
 Classy rings with artfully cut stones were seen as subtle ways to personalize and upgrade a look without being too flashy.
 Dramatic rings were popular as it elongated a woman’s finger effortlessly, without restricting as she partied away.
-Birthstones were popular replacements for diamonds and seen as a way to personalize jewelry.
+Birthstones were popular replacements for diamonds and seen as a way to further personalize jewelry.